woubuc/node-updown/CONTRIBUTING.md

 If there are questions about the code style, feel free to open an issue.

 ### Tests
-There are two kinds of tests in this repository: unit tests and integration tests.

-- __Unit tests__ are named `*.Spec.ts` and should only test the logic of individual methods and functions.
-They can test internal functionality but should focus on public methods and exported functions.
-- __Integration tests__ are named `*.Ispec.ts` and should test larger portions of the logic, including communication with the external Updown API.

-Generally speaking, there should be many unit tests but only a few integration tests.

-#### Testing environment
-To run the integration tests, create a `.env` file in the project root and add two values to it:
+To run the tests, create a `.env` file in the project root and add two values to it:

 ```
 UPDOWN_API_KEY=[your key here]